cyverse-archive/DE/api/endpoints/app-metadata.md

 Delegates to apps: POST /admin/ontologies/{ontology-version}

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the metadata service documentation for more information.

+## Deleting an Ontology Hierarchy

+Secured Endpoint: DELETE /admin/ontologies/{ontology-version}/{root-iri}

+Delegates to metadata: DELETE /admin/ontologies/{ontology-version}/{root-iri}

+This endpoint is a passthrough to the metadata endpoint using the same path.
+Please see the metadata service documentation for more information.

 ## Save an Ontology Hierarchy